 - Leptin – The Leptin hormone suppresses hunger.
 Leptin levels deplete after calorie deficit happens for a long time.
 So good rich meal can boost the Leptin levels and suppress hunger that one might feel after extended periods of weight loss.
 Low levels of Leptin can make one feel miserable.
 In summary, a cheat meal or 2 now and then will help but watch out for simple carbs and sugars.

 - Ghrelin – Ghrelin is a hormone which boosts hunger, appetite.
-Increases with sleep deprivation
+Increases with sleep deprivation.
+Avoid sugar and high-fructose corn syrup as they can impair Ghrelin’s decline after eating.

 - Thyroid Hormones – To keep it simple, high levels of thyroid hormones can boost metabolism and low levels of thyroid hormones will reduce the metabolism.
 So it influences weight loss/weight gain.
 I suggest taking doctor’s advice.
 But keep exercising levels per week under control.
 Excess exercise sessions per week can influence these hormones.
 Appropriate sessions per week (4-5 days max) boosts the thyroid hormones and reduce lethargy if there is Hypothyroidism.
 If there is hyperthyroidism, I would suggest checking with a physician.
 Too much of HIIT in a week can cause a reduction in a T3 thyroid hormone.

-- Insulin like Growth Factor – IGF-1 – Promotes muscle growth, regulate fat levels and keep blood sugars under check
+- Insulin like Growth Factor – IGF-1 – Promotes muscle growth, regulate fat levels and keep blood sugars under check.
+Sleep more, consume good proteins and foods loaded with zinc like egg, dairy, shellfish, nuts.

 Benefits of Exercise